 A portion of our rental revenues are derived from rents that directly depend on the sales volume of certain tenants.
 Accordingly, declines in these tenants' sales would reduce the income produced by our properties.
 If the sales or profitability of our retail tenants decline sufficiently, whether due to a change in consumer preferences, health concerns, legislative changes that increase the cost of their operations or otherwise, such tenants may be unable to pay their existing rents as such rents would represent a higher percentage of their sales.
-As a result of the COVID-19 pandemic, we have seen reductions in rental revenues as a result of declines in the sales volumes of certain tenants.
+As a result of the COVID-19 pandemic, we saw reductions in rental revenues during 2020 as a result of declines in the sales volumes of certain tenants.
+However, during the first nine months of 2021, traffic and sales on average for our portfolio have returned to near or above pre-pandemic levels, resulting in significant increases in rental revenues compared to the prior year.